parsiya/semgrep-rs/README.md

 // you can serialize them back to YAML. let yaml_string: String = rule_file.to_string().unwrap();

-// generally rule files only have one rule in them, if you have a GenericRuleFile
+// usually rule files only have one rule in them, if you have a GenericRuleFile
 // with multiple rules, you can create separate rule files that only have a
-// single rule.
+// single rule with .split().
 let rules: Vec<GenericRuleFile> = rule_file2.split();
 for rule in &rules {
     let mut path = "tests/".to_string();